Mohammad Yunus (politician): Academic and judicial affairs

-Yunus moved to England in 1903 to join the Society of the Middle Temple, and on January 26, 1906, he received his bar admission.
+Yunus moved to England in 1903 to join the Society of the Middle Temple, and was admitted to the bar on January 26, 1906.
 He was admitted as a Barrister of the High Court of Justice of London on January 27.
 After just a brief period of practice in England, he returned to India in April 1906, and at the age of 22, he enrolled as an advocate in the Calcutta High Court Bar.
 In 1906, he began his legal career in the Patna District Court before rising to the position of Senior Advocate.
 He actively contested matters in the Privy Council of England, the Federal Court of Delhi, the Patna High Court, and the High Court of Calcutta.